Jacqueline Dee Parker

 ARTIST STATEMENT

-Much of my practice is centered on creating abstract spaces—visual “rooms” where memory can settle.
+Much of my practice centers on creating abstract, visceral spaces–sites where memory gathers and settles.
 In this body of work, that impulse has shifted toward the construction of vessels.
 Drawing from the legacy of ancient pottery, I approach the vessel as both container and storyteller.
-I imagine these forms holding the verbal and musical echoes of those who shaped me—relatives, friends, artists and writers—preserving fragments of love, language, and influence.
+I imagine these forms holding the verbal and musical echoes of those who shaped me—relatives, friends, artists, and writers—preserving fragments of love, language, and influence.

 In a world unmoored by chaos and disbelief, I intend for these vessels to serve as safekeepers of truth and beauty.